 Raw Honey: Honey (particularly honey that hasn’t been pasteurized) is a powerhouse of nutrients for the skin.
 It’s loaded with antioxidants and natural enzymes to help cleanse and nourish.
 Honey may also fight against acne thanks to the antibacterial properties.

 Bottom line: This homemade exfoliator is good stuff!

 Who knew a spa experience could be so simple?
 Four ingredients.
 Two minutes.

-- 1 cup white or brown sugar (the sugar should be soft, not large granules)
+- 1 cup organic white sugar or brown sugar, the sugar should be soft not large granules

 Note: This recipe makes enough exfoliating scrub to cover the entire body and face 2-3 times.
 Due to the abrasive (exlfoliator) nature of the sugar, I recommend using this scrub every 1-2 weeks, especially if you have sensitive skin.
-I keep my scrub in a cool, dark place for 6-8 weeks.
-If you plan to store the scrub for this long make sure water isn’t introduced into the mixture in between uses (hello mold growth).
+Make sure water isn’t introduced into the mixture in between uses (hello mold growth and bacteria).
+Use a spoon to scoop the mixture from the jar.
 To make a small batch, simply reduce this recipe by half.